slutske22/tilt-saturate/README.md

 **Creating a Development / Desktop Experience:**<br>
 Considering tilt-saturate relies in mobile device motion events for its central feature, the app is difficult to test / play with in development, or when using on a desktop/laptop browser.
 While a dev can [simulate motion events in Chrome devtools](https://developers.google.com/web/tools/chrome-devtools/device-mode/orientation), this is a painful and clunky experience.
 I implemented the `<Simulator />` component, which makes the same saturate-on-tilt experience available through a [circular slider](https://github.com/petecorreia/react-circular-input).

+## Room for Improvement

+**OS & Browser Compatibility:**<br>
+OS and Browser compatibility is bound to be an issue.
+I had a friend try this app on their iPhone 7, and they said the app is not responding to the native tilt motions (though the simulator does work).
+Unfortunately, the latest version of Xcode only goes back to iPhone 8, so I was not able to test earlier iPhones.
+And Xcode is not able to communicate with the developer environment's camera, so it is not possible to truly test the app with Xcode.
+As far as other mobile devices go, more testing is needed.
+Additionally, some browsers don't support CSS filters at all, so a [polyfill](https://github.com/Schepp/CSS-Filters-Polyfill) is needed to expand compatbility.

 ## Available Scripts

 All scrips are inherited from a standard create-react-app application.
 In the project directory, you can run: